|

 Christmas edition of the Economist.

-you have viewed the first PowerPoint, I hope that you will better understand
+viewed the first PowerPoint, I hope that you will better understand why

 logical typing that causes the fundamental paradox that we observed